Obamacare repeal could mean you work longer hours — and retire later

 Longer Hours

-But experts say the biggest impact, beyond that to the healthcare industry itself, would be the drive by lower-wage workers to work more, and longer, hours.
+But experts say the biggest impact, beyond that to the healthcare industry itself, would be the drive by lower-wage workers to work more, and to work more hours.

 According to the Congressional Budget Office and the Joint Committee on Taxation, Obamacare effectively increases take-home pay for low-income workers, making it easier to retire or stop working, or to work fewer hours.
 Get rid of it and the opposite will happen, said the CBO.